sanger-pathogens/Bio-Tradis/README.md

 To use Bio-Tradis use a command like this (substituting in your directories), where your files are assumed to be stored in /home/ubuntu/data:

     docker run --rm -it -v /home/ubuntu/data:/data sangerpathogens/bio-tradis bacteria_tradis -h

+### Running the tests
+The test can be run with dzil from the top level directory:

+`dzil test`

 ## Usage